-Aptana Studio is a pretty darned impressive IDE for web-related development.
-I use it almost exclusively.
-The installation instructions on the download page make reference to 64bit users having to utilise the eclipse plugin version rather than standalone.
+Aptana Studio is a darned impressive IDE for web-related development.
+I use it exclusively.
+The installation instructions on the download page refer to 64bit users having to utilise the eclipse plugin version rather than standalone.
 The problems occur when you install Eclipse from the Ubuntu apt repositories.

 This file should be saved to